slagomarsino/django-hello-world/README.md

 2. Using docker-compose to manage our different services, run `docker-compose build`.
 3. Run `docker-compose up` to start development server and services.
 4. Navigate to [http://localhost:8000](http://localhost:8000) to test.
-5. To run commands inside Docker containers, use the following command: `docker-compose run {django_project_name} python manage.py {command}`
+5. To run commands inside Docker containers, use the following command: `docker-compose run {django_project_container_name} python manage.py {command}`

 ## Google Slides